 Health professionals, patient advocates, artists, reporters, and social scientists from many nations come together to build a vision for improved access and shared decision making in health care.
 They create PeoplePower, a fictional country where patients and health care professionals contribute to patients’ medical records, notes are shared, and hospitals continuously solicit feedback to improve quality.
 This work becomes an important foundation for the OpenNotes movement.

 Beth Israel Deaconess Medical Center in Boston, Geisinger Health System in rural Pennsylvania, and Seattle’s Harborview Medical Center launch an exploratory study.
-Primary care doctors invite their patients to read their notes via secure online portals.
+105 primary care doctors invite 20,000 of their patients to read their notes via secure online portals.
 The study, funded by the Robert Wood Johnson Foundation, examines the effects of sharing notes on both patients and doctors.

 The VA Shares Notes Systemwide

 The U.S. Department of Veteran’s Affairs introduces an enhanced version of its Blue Button personal health record.
 The addition of OpenNotes is a major part of the upgrade.
-Veterans receiving care through the VA and authenticated on its health portal are now able to review and share the notes written by their health care team.
+More than a million veterans receiving care through the VA and authenticated on its health portal are now able to review and share the notes written by their health care team.

 The OpenNotes Patient Safety Initiative is launched with funding from CRICO/Risk Management Foundation of the Harvard Medical Institutions.
 The work investigates the potential effects of note sharing on patient safety.
 OpenNotes researchers prepare to pilot an online reporting tool that invites patients to identify errors and inaccuracies and provide other feedback about their notes.